genkit-ai/samples/customer-service-email-responder/README.md

    pnpm i
    ```

-2. Set up your database:
+2. Set up your environment:
    a.
+Grab your Google AI Studio API key from [here](aistudio.google.com/apikey).
+   b.
 Set up your environment variables:
       Create a `.env` file in the root directory and add the following:
       ```
-      PROJECT_ID=[YOUR PROJECT ID]
-      LOCATION=[YOUR LOCATION]
+      GOOGLE_API_KEY=[YOUR AI STUDIO API KEY]
       ```

-   b.
+   c.
 Set up the database and seed with sample data:
       ```
       cd src/
       npx prisma generate